danielhelfand/blog_posts/CustomComponent.md

 Recently, I was working with `Minishift`, which is a local tool for running OpenShift 3.11 and below locally.
-I was using OpenShift Do (`odo`), the developer-focused CLI for OpenShift, to try and deploy a Java component as part of an application. `odo` uses the Developer Catalog to deploy local source to OpenShift and start up that source on a container with a couple of CLI commands.
+I was using OpenShift Do (`odo`), the developer-focused CLI for OpenShift, to try and deploy a Java component as part of an application. `odo` uses the Developer Catalog to deploy local source code to OpenShift and start up that source code on a container that will support the local language used with a couple of CLI commands.

 This unfortunately didn't work because the `Minishift` Developer Catalog doesn't come with a Java option.
 So I started learning about how to add a custom `builder image` in the event the Developer Catalog doesn't support a particular language or framework.

-The method I used to add a Java builder image with `Red Hat Open JDK 8` to the Developer Catalog was to use an `image stream` to define what image I would use to support my Java component.
+The method I used to add a Java builder image with `Red Hat Open JDK 8` to the Developer Catalog was an `image stream` to define what image I would use to support my Java component.
 An `image stream` can be defined in YAML or JSON to define properties of the `builder image`, including where to pull the image definition from and descriptions that will display in the Developer Catalog web console.